Ferg-Lab/molgen/README.md

 * [MDTraj](https://www.mdtraj.org/1.9.8.dev0/installation.html)
 * [NGLView](https://github.com/nglviewer/nglview#installation)

-Once you have these packages installed, you can install molecool in the same environment using
+Once you have these packages installed, you can install `molgen` in the same environment using

 ```
 $ pip install -e .